Why Classical Christian Education?

 Each year Veritas students take the Stanford Achievement Test (SAT).
 Veritas student test results reflect that they are 3 grade levels above the national average!
 Our 10th – 12th graders score at post high school levels (PHS).

 Our average ACT scores are 25.8 for the past 5 years.
-In 2015, Veritas was the 7th ranked school among all private and public high schools in the greater KC area by Ingram’s Magazine, based on ACT scores, student-teacher ratios, and academic excellence, outperforming all Lawrence high schools.
+In 2015-2017, Veritas was ranked in the top 10 among all private and public high schools in the greater KC area by Ingram’s Magazine, based on ACT scores, student-teacher ratios, and academic excellence, outperforming all Lawrence high schools.